-TRS-ActiveCare provides voluntary condition management programs through Aetna Health Connections designed specifically for participants who have been diagnosed with asthma, diabetes, congestive heart failure, coronary artery disease, metabolic syndrome (high blood pressure, high cholesterol), low back pain, or end stage renal disease, and more.
+TRS-ActiveCare provides voluntary condition management programs through Aetna Health Connections, designed specifically for participants who have been diagnosed with asthma, diabetes, congestive heart failure, coronary artery disease, metabolic syndrome (high blood pressure, high cholesterol), low back pain, or End Stage Renal Disease (ESRD), and more.
 Lifestyle management programs are also available to address weight management and smoking cessation.
 When you enroll in one of the programs, you'll receive helpful information about your condition, at no out-of-pocket cost to you.